discretize/discretize-guides/builds/thief/condi-specter/index.md

 **Step 1: Scepter 3 and F1**

 In the first step, we will focus on spending our Initiative and gaining some of it back.
-- Our main skill we want to spend it on is <Skill name="Twilight Combo"/>.
+- The main skill we want to spend it on is <Skill name="Twilight Combo"/>.
 - Besides that, we will just auto-attack on Scepter.
 Finishing auto-attack chains is not necessary.
 - When low on Initiative, use <Skill name="Siphon"/> to gain back some through <Trait name="Kleptomaniac"/>.
 Be careful as this skill can cancel other skills you are currently casting.

 **Step 2: Shadow Shroud**

 Next up, we want to incorporate <Skill name="Enter Shadow Shroud"/>.
 This will be useful for gaining back Initiative instead of auto-attacking on Scepter for too long.
-- When at low Initiative, enter <Skill name="Enter Shadow Shroud"/> as soon as possible.
+- When at low Initiative, use <Skill name="Enter Shadow Shroud"/> as soon as possible.
 - This will trigger <Trait name="Quick Pockets"/> and give you back some Initiative (unless you recently weapon swapped before).
 - Use Skills 2,4 and 5 off-cooldown in Shroud.
 There is 2 options to track how long you want to stay in Shroud: